hiekekeuning/student-code-quality/README.md

 ### Preparing local database

 A local SQLite database is used to store the data needed for the analysis.
+The purple tables contain copied data from Blackbox, the green tables contain data from running CMD and CPD, the pink table from running cloc and the black table contains the names of the issues and the first letter of the corresponding category ([data](./data/categories.csv)).

 ![erd](./img/ERD.png)